Interested in learning how to sell life insurance successfully?

 And for more agents, getting used to effective selling over the phone takes more practice than face-to-face sales.

-From an income-earning perspective, agents selling life insurance over the phone convert less leads into prospects compared to face-to-face agents.
+From an income-earning perspective, agents who learn how to sell life insurance successfully over the phone convert less leads into prospects compared to face-to-face agents.

 Granted, younger populations don’t feel this way as much as older populations.
 So it’s situational.